forestryio/forestry.io/hugo/content/docs/editing/index.md

 In **Jekyll**, these are any [content files](/docs/faqs/glossary/content-files/) that are not part of a [Jekyll collection](https://jekyllrb.com/docs/collections/).
 {{% /tip %}}

-## Content Types
+## Collections
-Content types are grouped content in your static site.
+Collections are grouped content in your static site.
 These are feeds or hierarchies of content, such as blog posts or landing pages.

 {{% tip %}}
-In **Hugo**, these are any folders inside of the `content/` folder, called sections.
+In **Hugo**, these are any folders inside of the `content/` folder, called [sections](https://gohugo.io/content-management/sections/).
 In **Jekyll**, these are [content files](/docs/faqs/glossary/content-files/) that are part of a [Jekyll collection](https://jekyllrb.com/docs/collections/).
 {{% /tip %}}